Bodybuilding: Weight training

 Intensive weight training causes micro-tears to the muscles being trained; this is generally known as microtrauma.
 These micro-tears in the muscle contribute to the soreness felt after exercise, called delayed onset muscle soreness (DOMS).
 It is the repair of these micro-traumas that results in muscle growth.
 Normally, this soreness becomes most apparent a day or two after a workout.
 However, as muscles become adapted to the exercises, soreness tends to decrease.

 Weight training aims to build muscle by prompting two different types of hypertrophy: sarcoplasmic and myofibrillar.
 Sarcoplasmic hypertrophy leads to larger muscles and so is favored by bodybuilders more than myofibrillar hypertrophy, which builds athletic strength.
 Sarcoplasmic hypertrophy is triggered by increasing repetitions, whereas myofibrillar hypertrophy is triggered by lifting heavier weight.
-In either case, there is an increase in both size and strength of the muscles (compared to what happens if that same individual does not lift weights at all), however, the emphasis is different.
+In either case, there is an increase in both size and strength of the muscles (compared to what happens if that same individual does not lift weights at all), although the emphasis is different.

 Nutrition

 The high levels of muscle growth and repair achieved by bodybuilders require a specialized diet.
 Generally speaking, bodybuilders require more calories than the average person of the same weight to provide the protein and energy requirements needed to support their training and increase muscle mass.
 In preparation of a contest, a sub-maintenance level of food energy is combined with cardiovascular exercise to lose body fat.
-Proteins, carbohydrates and fats are the three major macronutrients that the human body needs in order to build muscle.
+Proteins, carbohydrates and fats are the three major macronutrients that the human body needs to build muscle.
 The ratios of calories from carbohydrates, proteins, and fats vary depending on the goals of the bodybuilder.